amitrathod101/docker-concepts/docker-lab.md

     % docker image ls

 15> Before we push it to your docker account account, you will have to tag it.
 Running without the tag results in a tag called latest.
+Not the best when running in production, but its okay, we are learning it for the first time.

     % docker tag getting-started your_dockerhub_id/getting-started